litvem/T11_Web_Application/frontend/README.md

 ## Getting started with Frontend

-> !
-Your broker must support websockets so that the browser can connect to it
+> ❗ Your broker must support websockets so that the browser can connect to it

-> !
-If you are using <ins>Mosquitto</ins>, be aware that it does <ins>not</ins> support websockets by default
+> ❗ If you are using <ins>Mosquitto</ins>, be aware that it does <ins>not</ins> support websockets by default

-- To use websocket with mosquitto mosquitto.conf file
+- To use websocket with the mosquitto.conf file, add the following:

 ```
 listener 1883